Plant propagation is the process of reproducing or creating a new plant or

 This is the second most common form of plant propagation.
 But, it is sometimes

 the most difficult.
-Sure, there are lots of plants that you can easily and
+Sure, there are lots of plants you can easily and

 successfully propagate by cuttings.
 Then, there are others that are more

-environment and protection during the "cutting" stage.
-Remember, cuttings
+protection during the "cutting" stage.
+Remember, cuttings demand more attention.

-A good candidate for cuttings, is a healthy, growing plant, one that has
+A good candidate for cuttings, is a healthy plant, with young and soft wooded

-not gone dormant in the fall.
-Cut the end of a stem, generally three to four
+new growth.
+Cut the end of a young stem, generally three to four inches long.

-inches long.
 Look for a stem that does not have a flower or a flower bud.
+If there are

-Remove any flowers and buds, and the bottom leaves.
-There should be four
+buds, remove them and the bottom leaves.
+There should be four to six healthy

 Some cuttings need to be placed in water, to allow roots to form.
 Others,